gohugoio/hugo/content/en/hugo-pipes/introduction.md

 {{ end }}
 ```

+Note that if you do not handle `.Err` yourself, Hugo will fail the build the first time you start using the `Resource` object.

 ### Remote Options

 When fetching a remote `Resource`, `resources.Get` takes an optional options map as the last argument, e.g.: